rasmus-kirk/halo/documents/thesis/thesis.md

 $\Downarrow_C$ quotients an ordered set of coordinates in slot positions of $\vec{C}$ by the wire id corresponding to the value there.

-This is done by peeking $\vec{g}$ and joining the coordinate loop the gate which corresponds to $\mathtt{ctrn}$.
+This is done by peeking $\vec{g}$ and joining the coordinate loop of the gate.
+This corresponds to $\mathtt{ctrn}$.

-After, trace will transform the coordinate loop to a map from coordinate to coordinate where each term in the quotient maps to its neighbour, and the last maps to the first.
+After $\mathtt{sup}$, trace will transform the coordinate loop to a map from coordinate to coordinate where each term in the quotient maps to its neighbour, and the last maps to the first.
 This is used to compute the permutation matrix.
 $$
 \begin{array}{rl}
 \begin{array}{rl}